desmos-labs/themis/data-sources/docs/instagram.md

 # Instagram

-Users can connect their Instagram account by posting a link to the verification data inside the biography description.
+Users can connect their Instagram account by posting a link to the verification data inside the biography.
 The verification data must be a JSON object formed as described inside ["Verification data"](../../README.md#verification-data).

 ## Example biography